-The interrupt sources of the SCI and A/D converter are cleared according to the setting shown in table 5.6, when the DTC or DMAC reads/writes the prescribed register.
+The interrupt sources of the SCI and A/D converter are cleared according to the setting shown in table 5.6, when the DTC reads/writes the prescribed register.

-To initiate multiple channels for the DTC or DMAC with the same interrupt, the same priority (DTCP = DMAP) should be assigned.
+To initiate multiple channels for the DTC with the same interrupt, the same priority should be assigned.

-5.7 CPU Priority Control Function Over DTC and DMAC
+5.7 CPU Priority Control Function Over DTC

-The interrupt controller has a function to control the priority among the DTC, DMAC, and the CPU by assigning different priority levels to the DTC, DMAC, and CPU.
-Since the priority level can automatically be assigned to the CPU on an interrupt occurrence, it is possible to execute the CPU interrupt exception handling prior to the DTC or DMAC transfer.
+The interrupt controller has a function to control the priority between the DTC and the CPU by assigning a priority levels to the DTC and CPU.
+Since the priority level can automatically be assigned to the CPU on an interrupt occurrence, it is possible to execute the CPU interrupt exception handling prior to the DTC transfer.

 The priority level of the CPU is assigned by bits CPUP2 to CPUP0 in CPUPCR.
 The priority level of the DTC is assigned by bits DTCP2 to DTCP0 in CPUPCR.
-The priority level of the DMAC is assigned by bits DMAP2 to DMAP0 in DMDR for each channel.

-The priority control function over the DTC and DMAC is enabled by setting the CPUPCE bit in CPUPCR to 1.
-When the CPUPCE bit is 1, the DTC and DMAC activation sources are controlled according to the respective priority levels.
+The priority control function over the DTC is enabled by setting the CPUPCE bit in CPUPCR to 1.
+When the CPUPCE bit is 1, the DTC activation source is controlled according to the respective priority level.

 The DTC activation source is controlled according to the priority level of the CPU indicated by bits CPUP2 to CPUP0 and the priority level of the DTC indicated by bits DTCP2 to DTCP0.
 If the CPU has priority, the DTC activation source is held.
-The DTC is activated when the condition by which the activation source is held is cancelled (CPUPCE = 1 and value of bits CPUP2 to CPUP0 is greater than that of bits DTCP2 to DTCP0).
-The priority level of the DTC is assigned by the DTCP2 to DTCP0 bits regardless of the activation source.
+The DTC is activated when the condition by which the activation source is held is cancelled (CPUCPCE = 1 and value of bits CPUP2 to CPUP0 is greater than that of bits DTCP2 to DTCP0).
+The priority level of the DTC is assigned by the DTCP2 to DTCP0 bits in CPUPCR regardless of the activation source.